llinauer/cartpoleDQN/README.md

 ## Training the DQN

 The actual training is done in train.py
-You can choose one of two tasks: steady and upswing
-In the steady task, the pole starts in a somewhat upright position and the goal is to keep it steady.
+You can choose one of three tasks: steady, upswing and downswing In the steady task, the pole starts in a somewhat upright position and the goal is to keep it steady.
 If the pole falls down, the episode is over.
 In the harder upswing task, the pole starts hanging down and the goal is to swing it up and then keep it there.
+Downswing is the opposite of upswing.
+The pole starts in a somewhat upright position and the task is to stabilize it in the downwards position as fast as possible.
 The cartpole environment is simulated with gymnasium, the DQN is implemented in pytorch.

 You can start training with the command:

-    python3 train.py --task {steady, upswing} --max-steps n
+    python3 train.py --task {steady, upswing, downswing} --max-steps n

 The `max-steps` parameter is the maximum number of steps for each episode in the cartpole environment.
 The steady task is rather easy to master.
 The reward is 1 for each timestep at which the pole is still upright.